karma4u101/FoBo/README.md

 -   [FoBo-Pace](https://github.com/karma4u101/FoBo/tree/master/Pace) [v0.4.15] - [Pace](http://github.hubspot.com/pace/docs/welcome/)
 -   [FoBo-Kinetic](https://github.com/karma4u101/FoBo/tree/master/Kinetic) [v5.1.0] - [Kinetic](http://kineticjs.com/)

+**Note:** Some of the listed toolkit versions may have been deprecated (and possible removed after having been deprecated in 2 releases).

 ###Old submodules
 Modules available as maven artifacts but that have been split out of the FoBo meta module.
 The modules can still be used as stand alone modules.